M-Iwan/CARBIDE/README.md

 * Calculating CDDD embeddings requires creating a separate environment.
 The setup files are provided in src/cddd.

 ## Associated files
-The prepared CARBIDE dataset is available in the repository under data/carbide.
+The prepared CARBIDE dataset is available in the repository under data/carbide in form of: <div>
+* .joblib files: compatibile with the rest of the code / notebooks
+* .tsv files: for non-Python users / easier access

-Additionally, the dataset, raw data, aggregated raw results, and other associated files required for reproducing this work are hosted at Zenodo for LTS: https://zenodo.org/records/18605832
+Additionally, the dataset, raw data, aggregated raw results, and other associated files are available at Zenodo for LTS: <div>
+https://zenodo.org/records/18605832

 ## Running the code